$D_N$-Orthogonal Freedom in the Canonical Seesaw: Flavor Invariants and Physical Non-Equivalence of F-Classes: Conclusions and outlook

 \section{Conclusions and outlook}

-We have shown that the entire $m_\nu$-preserving freedom in the canonical seesaw is exhausted by the conjugate complex-orthogonal group $\mathcal{G}=D_N^{1/2}O(3,\mathbb{C})D_N^{-1/2}$, acting on the \emph{right} of the exact heavy–light block $R$ (or, equivalently, on the right of the Casas–Ibarra matrix $\Omega$) while leaving $m_\nu=-R D_N R^{T}$ unchanged.
+We have shown that the entire $m_\nu$-preserving freedom in the canonical seesaw is exhausted by the conjugate complex-orthogonal group $\mathcal{G}=D_N^{1/2}O(3,\mathbb{C})D_N^{-1/2}$, acting on the right of the exact heavy–light block $R$ (or, equivalently, on the right of the Casas–Ibarra matrix $\Omega$) while leaving $m_\nu=-R D_N R^{T}$ unchanged.
 This classification promotes previously constructed examples to representatives inside a continuous symmetry manifold and makes transparent how the freedom enlarges in degenerate heavy-mass limits.
-The result is fully non-perturbative in $m_D/M_R$ and relies only on exact block diagonalization.
+Our classification relies only on the algebraic properties of the tree-level mass matrix $\mathcal{M}$ and on its exact Takagi diagonalization; no further series expansion in $m_D/M_R$ is required.
+Loop corrections and higher-dimensional operators are neglected throughout.

 On the observable side, we separated weak-basis invariants into a class-blind family—those built solely from $h_\nu=m_\nu m_\nu^\dagger$, such as $\Tr h_\nu$, $\Tr h_\nu^2$, and $\det h_\nu$—and a class-sensitive family probing the heavy–light and Dirac sectors.
 The non-unitarity invariants $\Tr\eta$ and $\Tr\eta^2$, the alignment measure $K_{\rm align}=\Tr([\eta,h_\nu]^2)$, and the CP-odd leptogenesis invariant $\mathcal{I}_{\rm CP}^{(1)}$ are all weak-basis invariant yet depend on the $F$-class, with the single exception that $\det\eta$ is fixed by $(D_\nu,D_N)$, cf.\ Eq.~\eqref{eq:deteta-constant}.
 Analytically, $\eta\to \tfrac12 R(F F^\dagger)R^\dagger$ under $R\to R F$ ensures class sensitivity whenever $H=D_N^{-1/2}FD_N^{1/2}$ is non-unitary.
 Numerically, our six-class benchmark illustrates that the class-sensitive invariants can separate completions by factors of a few up to many orders of magnitude and that $\mathcal{I}_{\rm CP}^{(1)}$ may even flip sign across classes, all while the class-blind controls remain identical.